-Welcome to MCV Physicians, the medical practice of the Virginia Commonwealth University Medical Center.
-As part of VCU’s School of Medicine, our physicians provide quality patient care services, teach the next generation of physicians and conduct important research.
+Welcome to VCU Health l MCV Physicians, the medical practice of the Virginia Commonwealth University Medical Center.
+As part of VCU’s School of Medicine, our physicians provide quality patient care services, teach the next generation of physicians, and conduct important research.
+VCU is classified by the Carnegie Foundation as a research university with high research activity.

-We are 600 physicians and 19 clinical departments providing services at various sites in Virginia, including VCU Medical Center — the area’s only Level 1 Trauma Center and the flagship hospital of VCU’s entire medical enterprise.
+We are over 900 physicians and 19 clinical departments providing services at various sites in Virginia, including VCU Medical Center – Richmond, VA—the only comprehensive Level I Trauma Center in the state verified in adult, pediatric and burn trauma care.
 VCU Medical Center integrates hospitals, clinical care facilities, health sciences schools and medical research.
-Eight years ago, we completely reimagined our physician organization — empowering our providers to be agents of change, embrace autonomy, and create a culture of camaraderie, engagement and accomplishment.
+Organizationally, we have completely reimagined our physician organization—empowering our providers to be agents of change, embrace autonomy and create a culture of camaraderie, engagement and accomplishment.

 A History of Excellence